hugomarins/DSRscheduler/README.md

     where $R(t,S)=0.9$ when $t=S.$

 - *Stability* is the storage strength of memory (interval when R=90%).
 The higher it is, the slower it is forgotten.
-Its analugous to the concept of ideal next interval in Anki.
+Its analogous to the concept of ideal next interval in Anki.

     - *Memory stabilization*: increase in memory Stability as a result of the retrieval of a memory (e.g. in review). (abbreviated SInc for stability increase in SuperMemo)